Digga D

+Digga D, Originally from Mozart Estate, Queens Park, moved to Ladbroke Grove, where he grew up.
 Considered to be one of the pioneers of the UK drill scene, he is the founder of his current record label, Black Money Records (BMR) and managed by Groundworks.

-Some of his music videos have garnered attention among law enforcement, resulting in a Criminal Behaviour Order (CBO) taken against the collective, and he has been in and out of prison during the singles and videos' releases.
-Digga D was sent to prison three times before the age of 20.
+Some of Digga D's music videos have garnered attention among law enforcement, resulting in a Criminal Behaviour Order (CBO) taken against him, and he has been in and out of prison during the singles and videos' releases.
+He was sent to prison three times before the age of 20.
+In January 2025, he was sentenced to 3 years and 11 months in prison for the importation and supply of cannabis.